kaimibk/blog/_Recipes/2020-07-17-Frozen-Grasshopper.md

   - Milano Mint Chocolate Cookie
   - Whipped Cream
 notes:
-    - Combine  the ingredients in a blender, pulse until the mixture is smooth
+    - Combine  the ingredients in a blender, pulse until the mixture is smooth.
-    - Drizzle chocolate syrup in side of a chilled milkshake glass
+    - Drizzle chocolate syrup in side of a chilled milkshake glass.
     - Pour mixture into  glass.
-Garnish with whipped cream, milano cookie, and a straw
+Garnish with whipped cream, milano cookie, and a straw.
 version: 1
 tag:
     - cocktail